AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/18-parameters.md

 - **Default value:** empty
 - **Usage:** if set to `import timeseries`, all the time-series will be imported from input files.
 Else, the time-series listed in this parameter will be generated randomly by the simulator.

-  *Note: time-series generation is not available for transmission capacities (NTC)*
+> ⚠️ time-series generation is not available for transmission capacities (NTC)

 ##### nbtimeseriesload
 - **Expected value:** unsigned integer